Fourth wall

-The fourth wall is a performance convention in which an invisible, imaginary wall separates actors from the audience.
-While the audience can see through this "wall", the convention assumes the actors act as if they cannot.
-From the 16th century onward, the rise of illusionism in staging practices, which culminated in the realism and naturalism of the theatre of the 19th century, led to the development of the fourth wall concept.
+The fourth wall is a performance convention in which an invisible, imaginary wall separates the actors from the audience.
+While the audience can see through this "wall", the convention assumes that the actors behave as if they cannot.
+From the 16th century onward, the rise of illusionism in staging practices—culminating in the realism and naturalism of the theatre of the 19th–century—which led to the development of the fourth wall concept.

-The metaphor suggests a relationship to the mise-en-scène behind a proscenium arch.
-When a scene is set indoors and three of the walls of its room are presented onstage, in what is known as a box set, the fourth of them would run along the line (technically called the proscenium) dividing the room from the auditorium.
-The fourth wall, though, is a theatrical convention, rather than of set design.
-The actors ignore the audience, focus their attention exclusively on the dramatic world, and remain absorbed in its fiction, in a state that the theatre practitioner Konstantin Stanislavski called "public solitude" (the ability to behave as one would in private, despite, in actuality, being watched intently while so doing, or to be 'alone in public').
-In this way, the fourth wall exists regardless of the presence of any actual walls in the set, the physical arrangement of the theatre building or performance space, or the actors' distance from or proximity to the audience.
-In practice, performers often feed off the energy of the audience in a palpable way while modulating performance around the collective response, especially in pacing action around outbursts of laughter, so that lines are not delivered inaudibly.
+The metaphor relates to the mise-en-scène behind a proscenium arch.
+When a scene is set indoors and three of the room's walls are depicted onstage—forming what is known as a box set—the "fourth" wall lies along the line (technically called the proscenium) dividing the stage from the auditorium, effectively where the audience sits.
+However, the fourth wall is a theatrical convention, not a feature of set design.
+Actors ignore the audience, focus entirely on the fictional world of the play, and maintain immersion in a state that theatre practitioner Konstantin Stanislavski called "public solitude" —the ability to behave privately while being observed, or to be "alone in public."
+This convention applies regardless of the physical set, theatre building, or actors' proximity to the audience.
+In practice, actors often respond subtly to audience reactions, adjusting timing—particularly for comedic moments—to ensure lines are heard clearly despite laughter.

-Breaking the fourth wall is violating this performance convention, which has been adopted more generally in the drama.
-This can be done by either directly referring to the audience, the play as a play, or the characters' fictionality.
-The temporary suspension of the convention in this way draws attention to its use in the rest of the performance.
-This act of drawing attention to a play's performance conventions is metatheatrical.
-A similar effect of metareference is achieved when the performance convention of avoiding direct contact with the camera, generally used by actors in a television drama or film, is temporarily suspended.
-The phrase "breaking the fourth wall" is used to describe such effects in those media.
-Breaking the fourth wall is also possible in other media, such as video games and books.
+Breaking the fourth wall refers to any moment where this convention is violated.
+This may include actors speaking directly to the audience, acknowledging the fiction of the play, or referencing themselves as characters.
+Such moments draw attention to the otherwise invisible wall, making them a form of metatheatre.
+A similar metareference occurs when actors in television or film make eye contact with the camera, momentarily suspending the usual convention of ignoring it.
+The phrase "breaking the fourth wall" is now used broadly in reference to similar moments across various media, including video games and books.

-History of the convention
+History

-The concept is usually attributed to the philosopher, critic and dramatist Denis Diderot in 1758.

-The acceptance of the transparency of the fourth wall is part of the suspension of disbelief between a work of fiction and an audience, allowing them to enjoy the fiction as though they were observing real events.
-Critic Vincent Canby described it in 1987 as "that invisible scrim that forever separates the audience from the stage".
+The acceptance of the fourth wall's transparency is part of the suspension of disbelief that allows audiences to experience fictional events as real.
+The concept is often attributed to philosopher, critic and dramatist Denis Diderot, who wrote in 1758 that actors and writers should "imagine a huge wall across the front of the stage, separating you from the audience, and behave exactly as if the curtain had never risen".
+In 1987, critic Vincent Canby described the fourth wall as "that invisible scrim that forever separates the audience from the stage."

-In theatre
+Diderot's "un grand mur" became "the fourth wall" to Leigh Hunt when in 1807 referring to Mr. Bannister, wrote: